DerHamm/random-images/readme.md

 How to choose harmonic random colors within a piece of generative art?

-The huge end goal of this project is to provide something like an 'endless generative art collection', which essentially is an app, that just produces random artworks based on the initial seed given by the used.
+The huge end goal of this project is to provide something like an 'endless generative art collection', which essentially just produces random artworks based on the initial seed given by the used.
-'Your very own museum of art', if you will
+'Your very own museum of art', if you will.

 The project will probably never reach another stage of development as I exhausted all the available Python technologies for image processing.
 I came to the conclusion, that libraries like PIL/Pillow lack support for certain Features I want.